-In November 2021, we announced positive topline results from our Phase 2b clinical trial evaluating COMP360 in conjunction with psychological support for the treatment of TRD.
+Our initial focus is on TRD, comprising patients who are inadequately served by the current treatment paradigm.
+In 2018, we received Breakthrough Therapy designation from the FDA for COMP360 for the treatment of TRD.
+In November 2021, we announced positive top-line results from our Phase 2b clinical trial evaluating COMP360 in conjunction with psychological support for the treatment of TRD.
 On November 3, 2022, The New England Journal of Medicine, the world's leading peer-reviewed medical journal, published the positive results from our Phase 2b trial.
-This is the largest, randomized, controlled, double-blind psilocybin therapy clinical trial completed to date.
+This is the largest, randomized, controlled, double-blind psilocybin treatment clinical trial completed to date.
 The objective of the phase 2b study was to evaluate the efficacy and safety of a single dose of investigational COMP360 psilocybin (25mg or 10mg), compared to 1mg, in patients with TRD.
-The topline results from the 233-participant trial showed a rapid and sustained response for patients receiving a single 25mg dose of COMP360 psilocybin administered with psychological support, with 29.1% of participants in remission by week 3 (p<0.002).
+The top-line results from the 233-participant trial showed a rapid and sustained response for patients receiving a single 25mg dose of COMP360 psilocybin administered with psychological support, with 29.1% of participants in remission by week 3 (p<0.002).
 The trial achieved its primary endpoint for the 25mg dose, with a 25mg dose of COMP360 demonstrating a statistically significant (p<0.001) and clinically relevant treatment difference against the 1mg dose of COMP360 in reducing depressive symptom severity after three weeks.

-We commenced our Phase 3 program evaluating our COMP360 psilocybin therapy in TRD.
+At the beginning of 2023, we commenced our Phase 3 program evaluating our COMP360 psilocybin treatment in TRD.
 The Phase 3 program is composed of two pivotal trials, each with a long-term follow-up component.
 The pivotal program design is as follows:

 - Pivotal trial 1 (COMP005) (n=255): a single dose (25mg) monotherapy compared with placebo.
-This trial is designed to replicate the treatment response seen in the Company's Phase 2b trial (n=233).
-We expect top-line data in summer of 2024. - Pivotal trial 2 (COMP006) (n= 568): a fixed repeat dose monotherapy using three dose arms: 25mg, 10mg and 1mg.
-This trial is designed to investigate whether a second dose can increase treatment responders and/or improve responses observed in our Phase 2b trial and explore the potential for a meaningful treatment response from repeat administration of COMP360 10mg.
-We expect top-line data by mid-2025. - The primary endpoint in both pivotal trials is the change from baseline in MADRS total score at week 6.
+This trial is designed to replicate the treatment response seen in our Phase 2b trial (n=233).
+We expect to report top-line data in the fourth quarter of 2024. - Pivotal trial 2 (COMP006) (n= 568): a fixed repeat dose monotherapy using three dose arms: 25mg, 10mg and 1mg.
+This trial is designed to investigate whether a second dose can increase treatment responders and whether a second dose can improve responses observed in our Phase 2b trial and to explore the potential for a meaningful treatment response from repeat administration of COMP360 10mg.
+We expect to report top-line data by mid-2025. - The primary endpoint in both pivotal trials is the change from baseline in MADRS (Montgomery-Åsberg Depression Rating Scale) total score at week 6.